- About

 Q: I have already submitted my application and I would like to add additional information, (resume, updated transcript, new letter of recommendation,) how can I do this?

-You will need to send the additonal materials to meng@cs.cornell.edu and request that they be uploaded to your application.
-We will be happy to update transcripts or add a resume or letter of recommendation, any other additional upload requests will be taken under consideration.
+You will need to send the additional materials to meng-admissions@cs.cornell.edu and request that they be uploaded to your application.
+We will be happy to add a resume or letter of recommendation, however, applicants are responsible for uploading updated transcripts using the transcript update tool through their ApplyWeb account.
+Additional upload requests will be taken into consideration.

 Q: I have been admitted to the program, but I would like to defer my admission.
 Is this possible?